 One other item that is not reversed by a dismissal is the listing of the bankruptcy filing in your credit reports, even if you voluntarily dismiss the case.
 The listing of the bankruptcy filing will remain for 7 years from the filing date or 10 years for a Chapter 7 filing, and it will have a significant effect on your credit score for at least 2 years.
 Because the debts of a dismissed case are not discharged nor is the listing of the filing prevented by a dismissal, it is almost always a bad idea to seek a voluntary dismissal, even if one can be obtained.

 On the other hand, receiving a discharge of your debts will improve your credit score because the discharged debts are eliminated.
-Furthermore, the discharged debts cannot be listed for more than 7 years after they are discharged, even for a Chapter 7.
-If your case is dismissed, then the listed debts can remain on your credit report for at least 7 years after the accounts are closed, which could be long after your dismissal, greatly lengthening the amount of time that the accounts remain in your credit files, where they will greatly lower your credit score.
+Creditors will also know that you will be unable to file again for at least several years, reducing the risk that any credit will be eliminated in a subsequent bankruptcy.
+Furthermore, the discharged debts cannot be listed for more than 7 years after they are discharged, even for a Chapter 7 — only the bankruptcy itself can be listed for 10 years after the Chapter 7 filing.
+If your case is dismissed, then the listed debts can remain on your credit report for at least 7 years after the accounts are closed, which could be long after your dismissal, increasing the time that the accounts will remain in your credit files, lowering your credit score.